ykjit/yk/src/contributing/prs.md

 sequence of self-contained commits which clearly articulate a change to future readers.
 At the very least, all of the "fix commits" must be merged away: commonly, these are merged into the main commits, or, though rarely, into a new commit(s).
-It is not required, and is often undesireable, to squash all commits down into a single commit: when multiple commits can better explain a change, they are much preferred.
+It is not required, and is often undesirable, to squash all commits down into a single commit: when multiple commits can better explain a change, they are much preferred.
 During squashing, you should also check that commit messages still accurately document their contents: revise those which need